 Erica (Mastrogiacomo) Schuling has served as the Simmons Head Soccer Coach for 12 seasons.

 Since taking over the program in 2006 as head coach, Schuling has been named the Great Northeast Athletic Conference Coach of the Year in 2009 and 2014.

 The Sharks' mentor has won more than 100 games and led the squad to 10 GNAC Championship Tournament appearances in 14 seasons, including a string of nine straight post-season berths.
-Schuling's teams have been outstanding in conference play with her directing Simmons soccer to 23-10-0 (.697) conference recordover the last three seasonsand has earned a home playoff contest in three of the last five campaigns.
+Schuling's teams have been outstanding in conference play with her directing Simmons soccer to 29-14-1 (.670) conference record over the last four seasons and has earned a home playoff contest in three of the last six campaigns.

 In addition, Schuling has seen 50 of her players receive All-Conference recognition, including 20 First Team selections.
 Under her watch, Schuling has also cultivated a GNAC Defensive Player of the Year, the league's Rookie of the Year and had the privilege to coach a trio of CoSIDA Academic All-District honorees, including a recipient in 2018.

 The Bay State native became the Sharks' all-time wins leader in 2012 and among her victories was the 2009 GNAC Championship game that earned Simmons its second NCAA Tournament appearance.
 She has guided the Sharks to three appearances in the GNAC title match during her tenure.